oplS16projects/LambdaExpress_Aliyu-And-Michael_Secure-Password-Storage/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Michael Bowe @mgbowe1
-I will write the rsa algorithm since I've been studying cryptography in Discrete Structures II.
+I will write the RSA algorithm since I've been studying cryptography in Discrete Structures II.
 I will also write the ui regarding password insertion.

 =======

 ### Aliyu Zakari @ABZaxxon
-I will be planning our demo and be doing the illustration of our project.
+I will be handling the presentation part of the project.

 >>>>>>> master